 When you rely on rent paid by your tenants to cover your own bills, it's important to make sure that the properties you let remain in good working order, but sometimes things happen that are outside of your control.

 If your property becomes damaged by a storm, for example, your tenants could be forced to move themselves or their business elsewhere.

 As a landlord, you may not be contractually obliged to provide alternative accommodation if your property becomes uninhabitable.
 However, if your tenants move out, you would lose out on rental income.
 Having loss of rent insurance in place means you won't be left out of pocket.

 Fortunately, you can cover yourself for this risk by adding rent guarantee cover to your residential landlord insurance policy.
 We'll repay any unpaid rent while your tenants are still in the property, covering up to £250,000 per claim.
 We will also cover the costs of repossessing the property if your tenants refuse to leave.

 Rent guarantee cover is an extension of our legal expenses add-on.
 Rent guarantee is only available for residential properties, not commercial or mixed-use properties.
 You can learn more about rent guarantee and how it can help safeguard your income here.

 With lots of different cover options available, you might not be sure which cover types to include in your insurance policy.
-We've outlined the differences between loss of rental income and rent guarantee, so that you can make an informed decision.
+We've outlined the differences between loss of rent and rent guarantee, so that you can make an informed decision.